Terex (TEX) Q3 2017 Results - Earnings Call Transcript

 Thank you, John.
 Slide 9 demonstrates how we continue to execute our disciplined capital allocation strategy.
 In September, we monetized our remaining holdings of Konecranes shares for proceeds of $221 million.
 In total, Terex received approximately $770 million for the sale of the Konecranes shares, bringing the total consideration received by Terex for the disposition of MHPS to approximately $1.6 billion.
 These amounts demonstrate the significant value to Terex shareholders that was created by the sale of our MHPS segment and the Konecranes MHPS combination.

-In August, we completed a re-pricing of our term loan that will reduce interest costs.
+In August, we completed a repricing of our term loan that will reduce interest costs.
 This further increases the efficiency of our recent recapitalization.
-Our term loan rate is now at LIBOR plus 225 bps, improving by 25 bps what was already the lowest rate in the company's history.
+Our term loan rate is now at LIBOR plus 225 basis points, improving by 25 basis points what was already the lowest rate in the company's history.
 We continue to invest in the Execute to Win priority areas and we are seeing benefits from these investments in our operating results.

 Finally, we continue to return capital to shareholders.
 We repurchased approximately 22.3 million shares for about $770 million in the first nine months of the year.
 And our board authorized a new share repurchase program in the quarter of up to $225 million, of which $154 million was remaining as of September 30.
-This discipline capital allocation strategy including the efficient return of capital to shareholders through share repurchase will continue to govern how we deploy capital.
+This disciplined capital allocation strategy including the efficient return of capital to shareholders through share repurchases will continue to govern how we deploy capital.

 Turning to slide 10, overall, we were pleased with our financial results in the third quarter.
-This is the first quarter since Q1 2012 that all of our segments grew year-over-year, which speaks to the overall improvement in our market and our commercial capability.
-On an as adjusted basis, our operating margin was 6.5%.
+This is the first quarter since Q1 2012 that all of our segments grew year-over-year, which speaks to the overall improvement in our market and our commercial capabilities.
+On an as-adjusted basis, our operating margin was 6.5%.
 Importantly, we increased our margin in every segment.
-Please note that details associated with the adjustment can be found in the Appendix of the presentation, including the income statement line items against which they were applied.
+Please note that details associated with the adjustments can be found in the Appendix of the presentation, including the income statement line items against which they were applied.

-Higher SG&A expense in the quarter was driven largely by higher incentive compensation and our investment in our Strategic Sourcing Organization.
+Higher SG&A expense in the quarter was driven largely by higher incentive compensation and our investment in our strategic sourcing organization.
 Our net interest expense was approximately $11 million less than the prior year, demonstrating the benefits we derived from our capital restructuring.
-We also had a favorable impact from foreign exchange, reported in the interest and other line of approximately $2 million.
+We also had a favorable impact from foreign exchange reported in the interest & other line of approximately $2 million.

-We generated positive free cash flow of $49 million in the quarter even as we continue to invest in our Restructuring and Transformation Programs.
-In Q3, we used $14 million to fund restructuring and transformation bringing our year-to-date total to $79 million.
+We generated positive free cash flow of $49 million in the quarter even as we continued to invest in our restructuring and transformation programs.
+In Q3 we used $14 million to fund restructuring and transformation, bringing our year-to-date total to $79 million.
 A key contributor to cash flow was our continued management of net working capital, which we improved to 23% of sales, representing a significant improvement compared to last year.

 Let's turn to slide 11 and I'll walk you through our updated guidance.
 Based on our year-to-date results, our backlog and our market assessments, we're improving our full-year sales outlook from down approximately 6% to down about 4%.
-We are increasing our EPS guidance range from $1.05 to a $1.15 to $1.20 to $1.30 per share.
+We are increasing our EPS guidance range from $1.05 to $1.15 to $1.20 to $1.30 per share.
 The majority of the increase is driven by improved operating performance.

-Interest and other added $0.03 due to lower interest expense and favorable FX movement.
+Interest & other added $0.03 due to lower interest expense and favorable FX movement.
 Improvement to the tax rate and lower share count each contributed $0.01.
 We are now forecasting that free cash flow will be about zero as we are deploying working capital to fund future organic growth.

 With that, I'll turn it back to John.